Luxury Student Accommodation Bristol

-The University of Bristol and the University of the West of England (UWE) are both highly regarded as academic centres of excellence, and you’ll have the luxury space at home to recharge, to unwind, and to work hard, in order to make the most of the education facilities made available to you at your fantastic university.
+The University of Bristol and the University of the West of England (UWE) are both highly regarded as academic centres of excellence, and only a short walk you’ll have the luxury space at home to recharge, to unwind, and work hard, in order to make the most of the education facilities made available to you at your fantastic university.
 Our luxury Bristol student accommodation has been designed with you in mind.
-The modern student needs plenty of space and storage, a comfortable bed, and a space to work in peace.
-Communal areas and amenities on the doorstep also ensure that you are never far away from the bright lights of the big city when you want them.
+These student properties offers plenty of space and storage, a comfortable bed, and student areas to work in peace.
+Communal areas and amenities on the doorstep also ensure that you are never far away from the bright lights of the city centre when you want them.

 1 Property in Bristol